Sequence-Based Plan Feasibility Prediction for Efficient Task and Motion Planning: LEARNING METHOD

 \section{LEARNING METHOD}

-Given a problem and a plan, PIGINet first builds a dictionary of embeddings for objects, continuous values, and text (predicate and action names).
-Next, it encodes each literal in the initial state and the goal, as well as each action in the plan, as a token in the input sequence for a Transformer encoder.
+Given a TAMP problem and a task plan, PIGINet first builds a dictionary of embeddings for objects, continuous values, and text using type-specific encoders.
+Next, it converts each action in the plan, each literal in the goal, and the initial state into tokens and stack them to produce one input sequence for a transformer encoder.
 The decoded output is the probability of plan feasibility.
-The architecture is shown in Figure~\ref{fig:arch}.
+The architecture is illustrated in Figure~\ref{fig:arch}.